erickreutz/mixturefm/Readme.md

 I am open sourcing this because I think it is a decent example of how to go about building a JS app with Backbone.
 The tutorials and such out there in my opinion never go deep enough so I hope this fills that gap for people wanting to learn.

 Also, this should not be seen as "just an example".
-I will continue to develop/fix/improve this over time and you are more then welcome to contribute :)
+I will continue to develop, fix, and improve this over time and you are more then welcome to contribute :)

 ## Running Locally ##